 Legal Residency Requirements for Fee and Tuition Purposes

 All students wishing to pay in-state tuition will need to complete the online Residency Certification.

-After you sign into Self Service Carolina, click on the box labeled student, then click on the box labeled South Carolina Residency Certification.
+After you sign into Self Service Carolina, click on the box labeled admissions, then click on the box labeled South Carolina Residency Certification.
 Complete all sections and submit.
-If additional information is needed an e-mail will be sent to your USC Aiken email account.
+If additional information is needed, an e-mail will be sent to your UofSC Aiken email account.

 Richmond and Columbia County Residents

 Persons who are legal residents of Richmond County or Columbia County, Georgia, may qualify to pay in-state tuition.
 Note: the reciprocal agreement for in-state tuition for Richmond County and Columbia County residents applies only to USC Aiken undergraduate or graduate courses taken at the Aiken Campus.
 If you believe you qualify for in-state based on your residence in Richmond or Columbia county GA, follow the directions above (How to Certify In-State Residency Status) to certify your residency.

 Any person, following a decision on his or her resident classification, may appeal the decision to the USC Aiken Legal Residency Appeals Committee.
 This committee, however, is bound by the same laws and regulations as the residency officer, so it's purpose is only to review the facts and details of any case and to evaluate the correctness of the decision made by the campus residency officer.
 Neither the committee nor the residency officer may waive the provisions of the law or regulations.